Aq Sunqur al-Hajib

+Coronation of Malik-Shah I. This painting is from the book Jami' al-Tawarikh (literally "Compendium of Chronicles" but often referred to as The Universal History or History of the World), by Rashid al-Din, published in Tabriz, Persia, 1307 A.D.

 Abu Said Aq Sunqur al-Hajib (full name: Qasim ad-Dawla Aksungur al-Hajib) was the Seljuk governor of Aleppo under Sultan Malik Shah I. He was beheaded in 1094 following accusations of treason by Tutush I, the Seljuk Turkish ruler of Damascus.

 Aq-Sunqur was the father of Imad ad-Din Zengi, the founder of the Zengid dynasty.

 Biography

 Governor of Aleppo

 Aq Sunqur was one of the Turcoman beys that were assigned in 1084 by Sultan Malik-Shah I to aid Fakhr ad-Dawla ibn Jahir in the capture of the Uqaylid realm.
 Malik-Shah then made Aq-Sunqur the governor of Aleppo in 1086.

 Aq Sunqur subsequently ruled for eight years.
 Because of the many conflicts between the rulers and princes of the regions, conditions within the city were difficult.
 A combination of high taxes and goods prices led to an increase in crime.

 Aq-Sunqur began reforming by fixing the security situation in Aleppo and its environs.
 He activated the Hudud in Islam, repelling thieves and bandits and stamping out corruption.
 He increased the use of the police to secure civilian rights.
 He used the police authority to protect people rather than to control them.
 Aq-Sunqur created the "principle of collective responsibility" for every village or sector, which meant that if a village was raided by thieves, the whole village shared the responsibility of defending it.

 Because of his policy to make order in the city, it became a suitable place for trading and farming, the economy recovered and inflation went down.
 He asked the people to not remove their goods from the road should they travel, stating that he would guarantee that their goods would not be stolen.